 DPLA connects people to the riches held within America’s libraries, archives, museums, and other cultural heritage institutions.
 All of the materials found through DPLA—photographs, books, maps, news footage, oral histories, personal letters, museum objects, artwork, government documents, and so much more—are free and immediately available in digital format.
 The cultural institutions participating in DPLA represent the richness and diversity of America itself, from the smallest local history museum to our nation’s largest cultural institutions.

 DOAJ is a community-curated online directory that indexes and provides access to high quality, open access, peer-reviewed journals.
 DOAJ is independent.
 All funding is via donations, 40% of which comes from sponsors and 60% from members and publisher members.
 All DOAJ services are free of charge including being indexed in DOAJ.
 All data is freely available.

 HathiTrust is a growing, global partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
 The mission of HathiTrust is to contribute to research, scholarship, and the common good by collaboratively collecting, organizing, preserving, communicating, and sharing the record of human knowledge.
 There are more than 140 members in HathiTrust, and membership is open to institutions worldwide.
 Be sure to select "full view only" to find open access resources.

 Repository of electronic preprints (known as e-prints) approved for publication after moderation, that consists of scientific papers in the fields of mathematics, physics, astronomy, computer science, quantitative biology, statistics, and quantitative finance.

-Comprises more than 28 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-Citations may include links to full-text content from PubMed Central and publisher web sites.
+Comprises more than 36 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+Citations may include links to full-text content from PubMed and publisher sites.